dfrappart/dfrappart.github.io/_posts/2025-03-30-Exposing_apps_in_kubernetes:_From_services_to_Gateway_API.markdown

 ```

-If oit's working, we can move along with the creation of a gateway.
+If it's working, we can move along with the creation of a gateway.

 ```yaml